Michelle Holt scams Defense Department of $1.4 million

 In 2017, the last full year of the scam, she claimed nearly $120,000 in overtime and holiday pay on top of her $51,324 salary.

-Over the last 10 years, she averaged claims of 90 hours of work every two-week pay period.
-In one pay period, she claimed 137 hours of overtime, according to court documents, which combined with a normal 40-hour work week would constitute 177 hours.
-A week has only 168 hours total.
+*Over the last 10 years she averaged claims of 90 hours of work every two-week pay period, and in one pay period claimed 137 hours of overtime, according to court documents.

 Government officials refused to say Thursday how they failed to spot that impossible claim.

-Note: * (Correction: This updated version of the article has been changed to correct an inaccurate description of the pay period.)